Hassan Farhangi

-Hassan Farhangi (born in Tehran, Iran) is Professor Emeritus at BCIT School of Energy and Retired Director of Smart Microgrid Applied Research Team (SMART) at the British Columbia Institute of Technology (BCIT) in Burnaby, Canada, and an adjunct professor at the School of Engineering Science at Simon Fraser University.
-He is known for his pioneering work in the design and development of Canada's first Smart Microgrid on Burnaby Campus of British Columbia Institute of Technology from 2007 onwards, as well as for establishing and leading an NSERC Pan-Canadian Strategic Research Network in Smart Microgrids, consisting of a large number of research-intensive universities (NSMG-Net) in Canada from 2010 to 2016, which trained hundreds of graduate students and published numerous peer-reviewed research papers.
-Dr. Farhangi retired from his academic and research appointment at British Columbia Institute of Technology (BCIT) in Sept 2022 to pursue his personal research interests.
+Hassan Farhangi (born in Tehran, Iran) is a Professor Emeritus at the British Columbia Institute of Technology (BCIT) School of Energy and Retired Director of the Smart Microgrid Applied Research Team (SMART) at BCIT in Burnaby, Canada.
+He is also an adjunct professor at the School of Engineering Science at Simon Fraser University.
+He is known for his pioneering work in the design and development of Canada's first Smart Microgrid on Burnaby Campus of BCIT from 2007 onwards.
+He is also known for establishing and leading the NSERC Smart Microgrid Network (NSMG-Net).
+Under his leadership from 2010 to 2016, this collaborative project brought together Canadian power utility companies and research-intensive Canadian universities to train hundreds of graduate students and publish numerous peer-reviewed research papers pertaining to the long-term efficiency and sustainability of the Canadian power industry.
+Dr. Farhangi retired from his academic and research appointment at British Columbia Institute of Technology in September 2022 to pursue his personal research interests.